Skip to main content

 Can a housing provider get an eviction order against a defendant who files for bankruptcy?

 No, the eviction case must be paused.
 An automatic stay takes effect immediately when an eviction defendant The person or organization being sued in a lawsuit files for bankruptcy.
-All parties in the eviction case who know about the bankruptcy must tell the eviction case judge right away to prevent serious problems:
+A landlord who has heard the defendant filed for bankruptcy must tell the eviction judge right away to avoid serious problems:

 • File a motion in the eviction case asking to pause the case against that defendant due to the automatic stay (our Motion Easy Form can be used for this), or